zweilove/css_splitter/README.md

       <link href="/stylesheets/too_big_stylesheet_split2.css" media="screen" rel="stylesheet" type="text/css" />
     <![endif]-->

 Or you can just create similar HTML as in the above example yourself.
+If you want to use the `split_stylesheet_link_tag` helper you need to make sure the gem is loaded in production, so you can't put it in the `:assets` group in your Gemfile.

 ## How it works